Wasteland-Ventures-Group/WV-VTT-module/README.md

 #### Background tasks

-Some tasks have a variant with the `Watch` suffix.
+Some tasks have a variant with the `watch` prefix.
 Those tasks are meant to be run as a background task and will look for changes in the corresponding input files to run on their own.
 For example, one can run the following on a terminal to have the files be recompiled when changes are made to the input files: